1990 Commonwealth Games: Closing ceremony

-A more relaxed affair was held for the 14th Commonwealth Games closing ceremony, reflecting that of Christchurch in 1974.
-Attended by HM The Queen of New Zealand, formality and respect played their due part in the beginning with formal salute and the acceptance of the Commonwealth Games flag to the next host city, Victoria, Canada.
+A more relaxed affair was held for the 14th Commonwealth Games closing ceremony.
+Attended by HM The Queen of New Zealand, formality and respect played their due part in the beginning with protocolar segment with the handover to the Commonwealth Games flag to the next host city, Victoria, Canada.
 This was followed by a First Nations and modern Canadian dancing display.

-Next,thousands of children entered the stadium with a mass skipping rope demonstration, followed by the athletes.
+Next, thousands of children entered the stadium with a mass skipping rope demonstration, followed by the athletes.
 The Queen then made the traditional closing speech and called for all the Commonwealth's athletes to assemble in four years time in Victoria.
-As the evening wore on, opera singer Dame Kiri Te Kanawa sang "Now is the Hour", a favourite New Zealand hymn, as the Royal New Zealand Air Force's A4 Skyhawks made one final swooping flyover of Mount Smart Stadium followed by fireworks.
+As the evening wore on Dame Kiri Te Kanawa sang "Now is the Hour", a favourite New Zealand hymn, as the Royal New Zealand Air Force’s A4 Skyhawks made one final swooping flyover of Mount Smart Stadium followed by fireworks.
 The Queen, Duke of Edinburgh, and Prince Edward then exited the stadium standing in open top vehicles.